 These ten men cried out for mercy because they recognized their dire situation and Jesus’ ability to help them.Tweet

 A Command of Hope (vs. 14)

 Show Yourselves to the Priests.
 Jesus heard their cry for mercy and granted it.
 He put their faith in His healing ability to the test by telling them to go show themselves to the priests before they are even healed.
 Consider for a moment that they were lepers when they cried out to Jesus for mercy, they were lepers when Jesus told them to “go and show yourselves to the priests”, and lepers when they began walking to the priests.
 It is “as they went they were cleansed.”
 When they began walking they were lepers, but as they went to the priests they became cleansed of their leprosy so that when they arrived the priest would inspect them (Leviticus 14:2-4) and declare them ceremonially clean and could enter back into society.
+This is why Jesus told them to go to the priest.
+It was the priest who declared them unclean and cast them out of society and the priest could declare them clean and reenter society.
 In Luke 5:14, we learned that another reason for this is because Jesus wanted it to be “as a testimony to them.”
 Their healing would be a testimony of Jesus’ healing power and a sign that God is with Him.